W. E. Johns: Military career and the First World War

 During this time Johns's probationary commission was confirmed.
 He continued to serve as a flying instructor until August 1918, when he transferred to No. 55 Squadron RAF, at the time part of the Independent Air Force, a section of the Royal Air Force that had been formed for the purpose of bombing targets deep inside Germany.
-Casualties in the Independent Air Force were high and Johns' career flying strategic bombing missions was characteristically short, lasting only six weeks.
+Casualties in the Independent Air Force were high and Johns's career flying strategic bombing missions was characteristically short, lasting only six weeks.
 On 16 September 1918, he was piloting one of six DH.4s on their way to bomb Mannheim when his aircraft was hit by anti-aircraft fire and he was forced to drop out of formation.
 He jettisoned his single 250 lb bomb and turned for home, but was attacked by a number of Fokker D.VII fighters.
-During a lengthy but one-sided battle, Johns' observer and rear-gunner, Second Lieutenant Alfred Edward Amey, was badly wounded and the aircraft shot down.
+During a lengthy but one-sided battle, Johns's observer and rear-gunner, Second Lieutenant Alfred Edward Amey, was badly wounded and the aircraft shot down.
 The victory was credited to Georg Weiner, the commander of Jagdstaffel 3.
-Johns and Amey were taken prisoner by German troops: Johns received a leg wound during the battle and was slightly injured in the crash, but Amey died of his injuries later that day.
+Johns and Amey were taken prisoner by German troops.
+Johns received a leg wound during the battle and was slightly injured in the crash, but Amey died of his injuries later that day.
 Johns remained a prisoner of war until after the Armistice of 11 November 1918.

 After the war, Johns remained in the Royal Air Force, apparently with the substantive rank of pilot officer.
 His promotion to the rank of flying officer was gazetted on 23 November 1920.
-Johns worked in central London as a recruiting officer and rejected T. E. Lawrence (of Arabia) as an RAF recruit for having applied as John Hume Ross and thereby giving a false name, but was later ordered to accept him.
+Johns worked in central London as a recruiting officer and rejected T. E. Lawrence (of Arabia) as an RAF recruit for having applied under the false name of John Hume Ross, but was later ordered to accept him.

 By 1923, Johns had left his wife.
 His RAF commission had been extended a further four years and he had moved to Birmingham, again working as a recruitment officer.
-In Birmingham he met Doris 'Dol' May Leigh (1900–1969), daughter of Alfred Broughton Leigh.
+In Birmingham he met Doris May "Dol" Leigh (1900–1969), daughter of Alfred Broughton Leigh.
 They later moved to Newcastle upon Tyne when Johns was posted there.
-Although he never divorced Maude Hunt, Doris Leigh was known as "Mrs Johns" until her death.
+Although Johns never divorced his wife, Doris was known as "Mrs Johns" until her death.
 Johns continued to pay for his wife and son's upkeep and for her nursing care (she suffered from acute arthritis).